 Why make activity hard on yourself?
 Choose things that you like to do and that fit into your schedule.
 Here are some tips:

-Get off the bus a stop or two early and walk the rest of the way.
+Get off the bus a stop or 2 early and walk the rest of the way.

 Run small shopping errands on your bike.

 Go for a 10-minute walk after each meal.

 Park your car in the space farthest from where you’re going.

 Get a pedometer that records the number of steps you take.
 Make a goal for the number of steps you take each day.
 Increase your goal a little each week.